piyush-kurur/piyush-kurur.github.io/contents/posts/2014-01-11-Typed-lambda-calculus.md

 	$τ_2$.
 Here $e[x := p]$ denotes replacing all free occurrence of
 	$x$ by $p$.

-This essentially is crux of the types as proofs view point.
-If we want to effectively use this logical content of the type theory, we need to look at richer and richer types and that is what we would be doing.
+This essentially is the crux of the "types as proofs" view point.
+If we want to effectively use this logical content of type theory, we need to look at richer and richer types and that is what we would be doing.
 We make some modest enriching in this post and leave the rest for future posts.

 # The operators $∨$ and $∧$.